-The same Pediatrics journal notes that 17 states have some form of exception to the standard parental consent requirement.
+The same pediatrics journal notes that 17 states have some form of exception to the standard parental consent requirement.

 Seventy-two adults between the ages of 18 and 50 are participating in the trial, led by the pediatrics department at Oxford.

-The American Academy of Pediatrics advocates for infants to be put to sleep in a bare crib to prevent SIDS.Kids Eat the Darndest Things: Laundry Pods, Teething Necklaces, and More Of The Weirdest Stuff Sending Kids to the E.R. | Russell Saunders | November 14, 2014 |DAILY BEAST
+The American Academy of pediatrics advocates for infants to be put to sleep in a bare crib to prevent SIDS.Kids Eat the Darndest Things: Laundry Pods, Teething Necklaces, and More Of The Weirdest Stuff Sending Kids to the E.R. | Russell Saunders | November 14, 2014 | THE DAILY BEAST

-The American Academy of Pediatrics has decried it for decades.
+The American Academy of pediatrics has decried it for decades.

-In 2011, the American Academy of Pediatrics called for an outright ban on use of tanning beds by minors.Wake Up, Parents: Letting Your Kid Tan Is Like Letting Them Smoke | Russell Saunders | June 24, 2014 | THE DAILY BEAST
+In 2011, the American Academy of pediatrics called for an outright ban on use of tanning beds by minors.Wake Up, Parents: Letting Your Kid Tan Is Like Letting Them Smoke | Russell Saunders | June 24, 2014 | THE DAILY BEAST

 At present he is a professor of pediatrics and assistant professor of pediatrics at the University of Pennsylvania.Warren Commission (9 of 26): Hearings Vol. IX (of 15) | The President's Commission on the Assassination of President Kennedy

 The branch of medicine devoted to the study and care of children.